kabanero-io/kabanero-website/CONTRIBUTING.md

 # Local Development setup

 This section describes the steps needed to set up your local development environment to contribute changes to the Kabanero.io website.

-The website consists of a small front end, which uses Jekyll to serve the site, and a back end, which runs the full Liberty server.
-Most changes to the website pages, docs, or guides require only the front end set up.
+The website's front end can be run in isolation using jekyll's own simple web server for convenience.
+The back end won't be run in this case, but most changes to the website pages, docs, or guides only require only the front end set up anyways.
+If you would like to run the full front end and back end together you can follow the [back end set up](#back-end-setup) below.

 ## Front end setup